Juqi-Li-dracarys/ics2023/doc/init.md

 ### READ ME before the initialization of the project

-* Exeute the configuration script as below:
+* Execute the configuration script as below:
   ```
   cd ysyx-exam
   source exam-init.sh